AnkitSiva/CLISetupGuide/Setup_Guide.md

 A quickstart in setting up and configuring command line tools so that you can succeed in migrating to the command line as quickly and painlessly as possible.
 This stems from a particularly painful couple of weeks I had to grind through at my summer research opportunity where my work was purely restricted to the command line.
 You will find that you will work much faster, but more importantly, look cooler while working with the command line.

 This guide will also help you speed up your development in CS 2110/research projects/work where it is significantly more convenient to ssh into your development environment than being physically present with GUI.
+I have added some hot tips on what ssh-ing is, how to do it, ways to copy files from one machine to another over a network (securely), and anything else I come up with while writing this guide.

 I will try to reduce the number of separate webpages, github repos or other sources you'll have to visit.
 However...